JoannaMacDev/JoannaMacDev.github.io/_posts/2017-4-10-Delegates-And-Closures.md

   public func invoke(with args: inout argsT)
   {
-    for eventHandler in eventHandlers
+    for eventClosure in eventClosures
     {
-      eventHandler(sender, args)
+      eventClosure(sender, args)
     }
   }
 }